Writers Helping Writers

 Please join us the third Thursday of the month (except June, July, August, and December) at 6:30 pm.
 Meetings are in-person only.

 To hear about other writing programs, subscribe to the library newsletter here.
-You can also fill out a survey about when you might want a weekly writing group.

 Each month, CWC SF Peninsula branch members share learned techniques and experiences in our craft.
 From scoping out your memoir to finding inspiration for a poem to plotting your novel to learning the ins and outs of blogging—we teach what we’ve learned.
 This is an opportunity for all writers to meet and share their experiences.